-For years, the humble thermostat was an effective, yet simple, piece of technology in the home.
-It was so simple that most people wouldn’t have considered it technology at all, just a simple interface to your home’s heating and cooling systems.
+For years, the humble thermostat was an effective piece of technology in the home.
+It was so simple that most people wouldn’t have considered it technology at all, but rather a simple interface to your home’s heating and cooling systems.

 Over the last couple years, thermostats have gotten more complex.
 And in the 2010s, an entirely new class of thermostat began popping up in homes across the country: the smart thermostat.

 You may be interested in a smart thermostat for a number of reasons, including gaining better control over heating and cooling or just saving money on your utility bills.
 We’ll cover how smart thermostats work, how they save you money, and - most importantly - how you can protect your smart thermostat investment.

 Smart thermostats are one member in a broader category of smart home devices.

 Any thermostat that can be controlled via the internet from a smartphone, tablet, computer, etc. is called a smart thermostat.

 Most smart thermostats allow the user to directly control the temperature from the device itself, like basic thermostats do.
 But users can also change settings on their smart thermostats from their phone, tablet or computer, whether they are physically present at home or not.

 Most smart thermostats are also programmable, in similar ways to how high-end traditional thermostats can be.
 A programmable smart thermostat can be configured (usually within its accompanying app) to change temperatures according to a predetermined schedule.

 Using this feature, you can keep your home a little warmer in summer when vacant and program your smart thermostat to start cooling down 30 minutes before you get home.
 And in the winter, you can do the exact opposite.

 Unsure which smart thermostat to choose?
 Reviewing top models is outside the scope of today’s post, but PC Mag has a pretty solid review of the top smart thermostats for 2022